The Art of Camouflage: Few-Shot Learning for Animal Detection and Segmentation: Experiments

 { \textbf{State-of-the-art comparison.} To prove the effectiveness of our proposed methods, we conducted experiments on our proposed CAMO-FS dataset.
 We tested with $K = \{1, 2, 3, 5\}$ shots, respectively.
 Since several recent work have not published their source code \cite{wang2022dynamic, han2023reference}, we adopted the typical models addressing both detection and instance segmentation tasks to compare with our proposed methods.
 Table \ref{table:sota_comparison} presents the evaluation of the performance of our methods of instance triplet loss and memory storage over our baseline MTFA \cite{Ganea_2021_CVPR}, the model of Mask R-CNN \cite{Kaiming-ICCV2017} with sigmoid classifier, and the state-of-the-art method iFS-RCNN \cite{nguyen2022ifs} in the approach of few-shot instance segmentation.
 We reported experiments on those models and chose the common COCO-80 ResNet-101 as their base model to apply our proposed methods.
 The details of this decision are declared in the ablation section.
 In terms of instance segmentation, we improved over MTFA \cite{Ganea_2021_CVPR}, Mask RCNN$^\dagger$ \cite{Kaiming-ICCV2017}, and iFS-RCNN \cite{nguyen2022ifs} by getting average AP values of $6.23 \%, 8.04 \%, 7.13\%$, respectively thanks to instance triplet loss, and $7.35 \%, 7.96 \%, 6.25 \%$, respectively thanks to instance memory storage.
 Regarding object detection, our FS-CDIS got average amounts of $7.14 \%, 7.34 \%, 6.96 \%$, respectively with instance triplet loss and $7.34 \%, 7.45 \%, 5.88 \%$, respectively with instance memory storage.
 The detailed performance of our methods is in Table \ref{table:sota_comparison}.
 Despite the limited results, we defeated the very early models on detection and instance segmentation tasks on camouflaged images.

 \textbf{Proposed modules evaluation.} In Table \ref{table:improvement_result}, we also present the results of the baseline MTFA \cite{Ganea_2021_CVPR} with its original default configuration along with our proposed improvements.
 On top of the baseline MTFA \cite{Ganea_2021_CVPR}, we establish fine-tuning configuration on this model by training all heads of classification, box regression, and mask prediction on few-shot novel data.
-The reported results prove the performance of the proposed instance triplet loss and instance memory storage. }
+The reported results prove the performance of \hlc[white]{the proposed instance triplet loss, instance memory storage, and the combination of both loss functions.} }

 In general, our approaches achieve outstanding results in comparison with the baseline.
 Our improvements surpass MTFA by a remarkable margin.
-Regarding the instance segmentation, our method improves 1.9\%, 3.5\%, and 2.3\% in terms of AP, AP@50, and AP@75, respectively.
-These results manifest the efficiency of our methods in the context of few-shot camouflaged instances.
+These results manifest the efficiency of our methods in the context of few-shot camouflaged instance segmentation.
 Both loss functions enhance the discrimination between foreground and background features which strongly supports the model to segment pixels that belong to the camouflaged animals.
-Regarding the memory bank and the triplet loss function, the results of the memory loss function are higher than those of the triplet loss function by about 1\%.
+Regarding the memory storage and the triplet loss function, the results of the memory loss function are higher than those of the triplet loss function by about $1\%$.
 We realize that storing representatives for each class is a crucial element in few-shot learning.
-This technique not only expands the variants during training but also increases the consistency per class, thereby model can segment difficult objects better.
+This technique not only expands the variants during training but also increases the consistency per class, so thereby model can segment difficult objects better.
 In these ways, we also improve the corresponding results in camouflage object detection.